 First off, though, a quick note from us at Design Group Italia.
 We are all well, and among the fortunate ones that can continue to work from the safety of our homes during this difficult time.
 Due to the coronavirus outbreak, our team has been working from remote for three weeks now, adjusting to the situation as needed, with all projects running as per usual.
-Working remotely like this is fairly normal for us, as our clients are scattered all over the world, and our offices – in Milan, Silicon Valley, NYC and Reykjavik – collaborate closely every day.
+Working remotely like this is fairly normal for us, as our clients are scattered all over the world, and our offices – in Milan, NYC and Reykjavik – collaborate closely every day.

 In essence, smart working means a set of practices that add greater flexibility to work methods through innovative solutions.
 These can include a flexible location, schedule, or hours.